 The other issue is embedding sustainability into decision-making.
 This is why businesses are so important in destinations.
 Business owners can influence public decision-makers and lead by example.

-Kaikoura has become well-known around the world as urban sustainability champion, and as early adopter of the Earthcheck tourism sustainability programme.
+Kaikoura has become well-known around the world as an urban sustainability champion, and an early adopter of the EarthCheck tourism sustainability programme.
 How did you manage to get this far?

-Kaikoura has worked with Earthcheck over the years to improve performance.
+Kaikoura has worked with EarthCheck over the years to improve performance.
 The work started with educating the Community.
 The Community had to be on board and embrace the journey.
 Business leaders in the Community were also instrumental, as they lead by example.
-Many businesses use sustainable practice in everyday behavior, from laundry to recycling.
+Many businesses use sustainable practice in everyday behaviour, from laundry to recycling.
 Every little action has a positive effect.

-Using local government planning documents, sustainability was embedded into the culture of the Community.
+Using local government planning documents, sustainability was embedded in the culture of the Community.
 Decisions were made based on the environmental impact, whilst environmental restoration programs were championed.
-Our long-term commitment to sustainability means that we have been able to improve environmental performance for the Community over 17 years, and counting.
+Our long-term commitment to sustainability means that we have been able to improve environmental performance for the Community over 17 years and counting.

 Sustainability definitely made people more resilient.
 I think there is more that could be done to improve both Community and people’s resilience – rainwater tanks for every house for water storage, solar panels for energy resilience.
 At a Community level, land set aside for stormwater retention areas to reduce the impact of flooding and increase biodiversity.